Large-Momentum Effective Theory: Introduction

 with $n=1,2,...$.
 The time-dependent correlation for the PDF in Eq. (\ref{eq:LCqPDF}) is recovered by taking all the components as $+$ in Eq. (\ref{eq:t2mom}),

 and packaging all the moments into a distribution.
 Likewise, for the gluon PDF, its moments are again related to the matrix elements of local operators,

 with $n=2,4,6,...$.

 A large number of lattice QCD calculations of PDF moments have been done so far with various degrees of control in systematics~\cite{Lin:2017snn}, which include discretization errors, physical pion mass, finite volume effects, excited state contaminations, and proper renormalization.
 Most of the lattice calculations have been focused on the first and second moments, $\langle x\rangle$ ~\cite{Green:2012ud,Alexandrou:2017oeh,Bali:2014gha}, and $\langle x^2\rangle$\cite{Dolgov:2002zm,Deka:2008xr} for the unpolarized distributions, and the zero-th and first moments, $\langle 1\rangle$~\cite{Gong:2015iir,Alexandrou:2017oeh,Chang:2018uxx,Alexandrou:2019brg}, and $\langle x\rangle$~\cite{Aoki:2010xg,Abdel-Rehim:2015owa} for the polarized distributions.
-Moment calculations can provide a useful calibration for any comprehensive lattice approach to PDFs.
+However, it has been difficult to calculate higher moments, due to power divergences and rapid decay in signals.
+Nonetheless, moment calculations can provide a useful calibration for any comprehensive lattice approach to PDFs.

+To get more information about the PDFs, it was proposed to calculate the hadronic tensor of DIS in Euclidean space, and analytically continue the result to Minkowski space~\cite{Liu:1993cv,Liu:1998um, Liu:1999ak,Liu:2016djw,Liu:2017lpe,Liu:2020okp}.
+Since numerical methods for analytical continuation are known to be difficult for precision control (similar to NP-hard or sign problem mentioned earlier), the approach is useful mainly for the nucleon low-lying excitations.
+It is very challenging to obtain parton physics this way.

+A similar approach called ``operator product expansion (OPE) without OPE'' was suggested in~\cite{Aglietti:1998ur,Martinelli:1998hz}, see also~\cite{Dawson:1997ic,Capitani:1998fe,Capitani:1999fm}.
+The point is that the Compton amplitude in the non-dispersive region can be calculated in the Euclidean space~\cite{Ji:2001wha}.
+Through dispersion relation and Taylor-expansion at $\nu = P\cdot q=0$, one can extract the higher moments of structure functions from the lattice Compton amplitude.
+The recent works and references for parton structure from this approach can be found in~\cite{Chambers:2017dov,Hannaford-Gunn:2020pvu,Horsley:2020ltc}.
+A similar method has been adopted for Compton amplitude with heavy-light currents~\cite{Detmold:2005gg}.
+This approach has been used to calculate the second moment of pion distribution amplitude~\cite{Detmold:2018kwu,Detmold:2020lev}.

+The current-current correlators can also be studied through OPE in the coordinate space without momentum insertion into the currents~\cite{Braun:2007wv}.
+The spatial correlation at small distances can be used to calculate higher-moments of distribution amplitudes of the mesons.
+A number of lattice studies have been performed in~\cite{Braun:2015axa,Bali:2018spj,Bali:2019dqc}.
+Similar strategy has been suggested more recently by Qiu et al.~\cite{Ma:2017pxb} for parton distributions, and has been used in lattice simulations~\cite{Sufian:2019bol,Sufian:2020vzb}.
+The pseudo-PDF has been proposed based on the equal-time correlation---or the quasi-PDF in Fourier space---used in LaMET~\cite{Radyushkin:2017cyf,Radyushkin:2019owq}, and uses a coordinate-space factorization or OPE at small distance as in~\cite{Braun:2007wv}.
+Because of its close connection with the quasi-PDF, we will discuss comparisons of the pseudo-PDF data analysis method with that for the quasi-PDF in \sec{renorm-coord}.